Peer-Reviewed Publications

-^I have been asked by some non-computer science folks about the significance of conference publications.
-In fast-developing fields such as computer science, conferences are often the primary venue for publication and are critical for scientific dissemination [more].
-One may refer to the CORE Rankings and the acceptance rate for a general idea of a conference's standing within a community.
+In computer science, conferences are often the primary venue for publication and are critical for scientific dissemination, undergoing multiple rounds of peer review.
+One may refer to the CORE Rankings and the acceptance rate for a general idea of a conference’s standing within the computing community.

 Tanusree Sharma, Lin Kyi, Yang Wang, and Asia Biega